etcd-io/website/content/en/docs/v3.6/upgrades/upgrade_3_6.md

 #### Update 3.5

 {{% alert title="Important" color="warning" %}}
-Before upgrading to 3.6, make sure that [all of your 3.5 members are updated to 3.5.24 or later](https://etcd.io/blog/2025/upgrade_from_3.5_to_3.6_issue/).
-Updating will prevent the "too many learner member" error which causes upgrade to fail, refer to <https://github.com/etcd-io/etcd/issues/19557> and <https://github.com/etcd-io/etcd/issues/20793>. {{% /alert %}}
+Before upgrading to 3.6, make sure that [all of your 3.5 members are updated to 3.5.26 or later](https://etcd.io/blog/2025/zombie_members_upgrade).
+Patch releases 3.5.24 through 3.5.26 fix several potential upgrade blockers.
+{{% /alert %}}

 #### V2 Store